Akshada619/NLP-Chunking/README.md

 location	Location from where the tweet was posted (if available) text	The actual tweet content.

-# Example Entries:-
-id	   keyword	location	    text
-0	      NaN	     NaN	    Just happened a terrible car crash 3  	    NaN	     NaN	    There is a forest fire at Spot Pond, geese are fleeing.
-11	    NaN	     NaN	    Typhoon Soudelor kills 28 in China and Taiwan.
-10865	  NaN	     NaN	    Storm in RI worse than last hurricane.
-My city is flooded.

 # Usage :-
 This dataset can be used for: